edkoch25/NuvioTV-Fork/README.md

 Optimisation and playback-quality work, most of it aimed at high-bitrate remux and lossless audio:

 - **Lighter, faster build** -- unused engine components stripped out (see *What's been removed*).
-- **Improved throughput & buffering** -- a multi-connection parallel range downloader with adjustable connection count and chunk size, HTTP/2 pooling, and off-heap custom buffers.
-A position-aware chunk-eviction policy stops the downloader re-fetching data it already had, so the buffer fills close to the speed the source can deliver and holds through bitrate peaks.
+- **Improved throughput & buffering** -- NuvioTV's parallel-connections downloading had a chunk- eviction flaw that re-downloaded data it had already fetched (measured ~47% of transfer wasted on a 4K remux).
+The fork makes eviction position-aware so it stops discarding chunks the reader is about to need -- the buffer fills close to the speed the source can deliver and holds through bitrate peaks, and about half the wasted debrid data goes away.
+Plus off-heap custom buffers and a seek-reopen fix that makes non-faststart MP4s watchable.
-- **Dolby Vision** -- app-side Profile 7 -> 8.1 conversion via libdovi with no per-frame GC stutter, correct enhancement-layer handling for single-track remuxes.
+- **Dolby Vision** -- app-side Profile 7 and Profile 5 -> 8.1 conversion via libdovi with no
+  per-frame GC stutter, correct in-band enhancement-layer stripping for single-track remuxes, and fixes so DV5 and preserve-mapping no longer convert to the wrong profile (they were silently producing static 8.4 output).
-- **High-resolution / lossless audio** -- a hardened bitstream passthrough stack (TrueHD, DTS-HD MA, Atmos, DTS:X) that resists mid-playback renegotiation, plus lossless-track auto-selection.
+- **High-resolution / lossless audio** -- a hardened bitstream passthrough stack (TrueHD, DTS-HD MA, Atmos, DTS:X) that resists mid-playback renegotiation, DTS-HD MA/DTS:X detection that works on native-DV boxes, a hi-res AC-3 transcode fix, an audio-path diagnostics row, and lossless-track auto-selection.
 - **Kodi-style MAT audio** -- an app-side MAT / IEC61937 packing path (ported from Kodi's CPackerMAT) to decouple TrueHD from vendor HALs.
 Behind an Advanced toggle, off by default, experimental.